roboneurolibre/QC-imaging-demographics/paper.md

 CAPTION HERE
 :::

-We also wanted to see if studies were properly reporting participant sex, and if they were appropriately including male and female participants.
-The split of male and female participants as well as participants whose sex is unreported is shown in this pie chart.
+We also assessed whether studies reported participant sex, and whether male and female participants were appropriately represented.
+The pie chart shows the distribution of male, female, and unreported sex across the included studies.

 ## Figure 5